abe-winter/abe-winter.github.io/_posts/2022-04-29-moviepaas.md

 Did *moviepass* defraud investors?
 Investors allege yes[^moviepass] (but they would).
-I've heard anecdotally that management wanted to launch a more sustainable, less-subsidized service and one of their investors was like 'no, go big', which is to say the board was complicit.
+I've heard anecdotally that management wanted to launch with lower subsidies, and one of their investors was like 'no, go big', which is to say the board was complicit.
 I'm not sure which narrative is right.

 [^moviepass]: [MoviePass Parent Company Sued by Shareholders as It Continues to Bleed Money](https://www.thewrap.com/moviepass-parent-company-sued-shareholders-continues-bleed-money/).
 "Defendants carried out a plan, scheme and course of conduct which was intended to, and did, deceive the investing public and cause the plaintiff and other members of the class to purchase" etc 🎻